softwareconstruction240/softwareconstruction/instruction/quality-code/quality-code.md

 ## Declaring Variables

-1. Don't reuse.
-Make final.
+When you are declaring variables in want to consider the following.

+1. Don't reuse variables for different purposes.
+Declaring a variable with the `final` keyword makes it clear that it should not be reused.
-1. Declare close to use.
+1. Declare your variables close to where they are used.
+This makes it easier to determine the variables scope and type.
-1. Always initialize
+1. Always initialize your variables.
+Leaving a variable uninitialized creates the opportunity for a null pointer exception or other unexpected behavior.
+1. Remove unused variables.
+Leaving an unused variable declaration in your code makes it more difficult to manage your code.

 ## Code Layout